Andrews Farm: Geography

 Andrews Farm lies north of Elizabeth and west of Smithfield Plains, South Australia.
 It is bounded by the Northern Expressway, Curtis Road, Stebonheath Road and Petherton Road.
 It was originally rectangular in shape, with the western boundary being Andrews Road.
 Andrews Farm was extended west to the Northern Expressway in 2011 to prevent the suburb of Macdonald Park being divided by the new freeway.

 Demographics

 The 2006 Census by the Australian Bureau of Statistics counted 3,336 persons in Andrews Farm on census night.
 Of these, 48.1% were male and 51.9% were female.
-Within ten years, the population has more than doubled to 8,043.
+Within ten years, the population has more than doubled to 8,043, and in 2021 the population increased to 8,699.

-The majority of residents (79.8%) are of Australian birth, with an additional 8.1% declaring England as their country of birth.
+The majority of residents (78.5%) are of Australian birth, with an additional 3.6% declaring England as their country of birth.

 The average age of Andrews Farm residents is lower than the greater Australian population.
-54.0% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 46.0% were younger than 25 years, compared to the Australian average of 33.5%.
+57.2% of residents were over 25 years in 2021, compared to the Australian average of 69.9%; and 42.8% were younger than 25 years, compared to the Australian average of 30.1%.